zulubit/rain/README.md

 # 🌧️ RainWC

-A lightweight reactive Web Components framework with fine-grained reactivity and no build step required.
+**Web Elements that enhance, not replace, your HTML**

+A lightweight framework for sprinkling reactive components onto traditional web apps.
+No build step, no page takeover.

 ```javascript
 // Simple counter component